TWO CONDUCTORS: ANTONIA BRICO and MARIN ALSOP

 "Marin Alsop is one of the finest conductors on the planet." -- British music critic

-The Wolthuis home was not a happy environment.
-Antonia later said: “I’d dream about having an automobile accident in front of someone’s house just so they’d pick me up and be affectionate.”
-[5A]
+In 1907, they settled in Oakland, CA, where Antonia attended school as Wilhelmina Wolthuis, the name her foster parents had given her.
+The Wolthuis home was not a happy one.
+Because of her foster mother's frequent beatings and scoldings, Wilhelmina was an anxious child and began biting her fingernails.
+[2A] She later said: “I’d dream about having an automobile accident in front of someone’s house just so they’d pick me up and be affectionate.”
+[6A]

-She began piano lessons at age 10 after a doctor suggested this remedy to overcome her nail biting.
+She began piano lessons at age 10 when a doctor suggested this remedy to overcome her nail biting.
 Soon she was performing at local churches and club meetings.
-Her original ambition to become a concert pianist changed when she attended a park concert conducted by Paul Steindorff.
+Her dream of becoming a concert pianist changed when she attended a concert conducted by Paul Steindorff.
 Rather than limit herself to one instrument, she decided to become a conductor.
 She later said: “The orchestra to me is the greatest instrument.
 It is to the musician what the palette is to a painter.”
-[1A]
+[2A]

-After her high school graduation in 1919, Mr. and Mrs. Wolthuis revealed for the first time that they were not her birth parents.
-Antonia immediately moved out and had no further contact with them.
-[1A]
+After her high school graduation in 1919, Mr. and Mrs. Wolthuis revealed they were not her birth parents.
+Antonia moved out and had no further contact with them.
+[2A]

 Average Income: $897/year